 What is Non-Attachment?

-It’s about learning how to let go of the judgments and emotions that create suffering.
-Non-attachment is about acknowledgment, perspective, flexibility, an understanding that we cannot control things.
-Once we start to stop being so attached to our opinions, we experience tremendous relief, inner peace, and a pervading sense of joyful well-being.
+It’s learning about how to let go of the judgments and emotions that create suffering.
+Non-attachment is about acknowledgement, perspective, flexibility.
+It is an understanding that we cannot control things.
+Once we start to stop being so attached to our opinions, we experience tremendous relief, inner peace.

 Beyond Human Nature